 The shared core

-Sessions are cached by file path + mtime + size, so subsequent scans only re-parse what changed.
-For large JSONL transcripts the parser resumes from the last byte offset rather than re-reading the whole file.
+Sessions are cached by transcript path + mtime + size, so subsequent scans only re-parse what changed.
+Grok uses the chat_history.jsonl inside each session directory as its cache key; Kimi uses wire.jsonl.
+For large JSONL transcripts the parser resumes from the last byte offset rather than re-reading the whole file when the agent format supports it.

 Activity inference